Paweł Raczkowski: Refereeing career

 In 2010, Raczkowski began officiating in the Ekstraklasa.
 His first match as referee was on 8 August 2010 between Śląsk Wrocław and Jagiellonia Białystok.

 In 2013, he was put on the FIFA referees list.
 His first match as a FIFA referee came on 26 March 2013 between Germany and Bulgaria in the 2013 UEFA European Under-17 Championship elite round.
 Raczkowski refereed his first UEFA club competition match on 18 July 2013 in the Europa League second qualifying round between Irtysh Pavlodar and Široki Brijeg.

 He officiated his first senior international match on 27 May 2014 between Japan and Cyprus.
 Raczkowski was selected as an official for the 2015 UEFA European Under-17 Championship, his first national team tournament as referee.
 In March 2016, he was selected as an additional assistant referee for UEFA Euro 2016.

 His first competitive international as referee was on 10 October 2016 between Gibraltar and Belgium in 2018 FIFA World Cup qualification.

-In 2019, he was selected to officiate in the 2019 Polish SuperCup between Piast Gliwice and Lechia Gdańsk.
+In 2019, he was selected to officiate in the 2019 Polish Super Cup between Piast Gliwice and Lechia Gdańsk.

-Raczkowski has officiated matches in various other countries, including Japan (in the 2014 J.League Division 1), Moldova (for the 2016 Moldovan Cup Final) and Saudi Arabia (in the Saudi Professional League and King Cup).
+Raczkowski has officiated matches in various other countries, including Japan (in the 2014 J.League Division 1), Moldova (for the 2016 Moldovan Cup Final), Saudi Arabia (in the Saudi Professional League and King Cup) and Türkiye (as VAR in Süper Lig).